Imageomics/naturelab/procedures/field_collection_protocol/drones.md

 **Visual inspection of drone and equipment.** Perform a visual inspection of the drone and equipment after landing.

-# OPERATION PLANNING
-## Operational Environment
-**Check area.** Ensure no-fly zones and NOTAMs are checked.
-Assess topography for ground obstacles and airspace visibility.

-**Notify third parties.** Inform conservation park of planned locations, heights, and times.

-**Check weather forecast (droneweather.xyz).** Check weather forecast on droneweather.xyz, temperature (-10° to 40° C), wind (< 10 m/s), rain (up to light drizzle),
-visibility (more than 5km), and Kp-index (max 5).

-## Crew
-**Assign crew roles.** Ensure the crew is aware of their roles, including pilot, assistant pilot, and ground crew.
-### Roles:
-1. **Remote Pilot in Command (RPIC):** Responsible for the safe operation of the drone.
-2. **Pilot Assistant:** Assists the RPIC with situational awareness, including monitoring airspace, ground conditions, and wildlife.
-Handles communication between the RPIC and third parties.
-3. **Airspace Observer:** Monitors the airspace for other aircraft and ensures the drone remains within the flight geography.
-Provides situational awareness to the RPIC.
-4. **Ground Crew:** Assists with equipment setup, packing, and other logistical tasks, and ensures the safety of the operational area by monitoring for ground obstacles and wildlife.

-**Agree on mission plan with team,** including the flight path, waypoints, and areas of interest.

-## Regulations
-**Ensure operational limit.** Ensure operations are within 2 km from the pilot and within flight geography.

-## Equipment
-**Check drone and equipment.** Perform visual inspection of the drone (cracked propellers, smooth motors) and transmitter.
-Ensure SD-cards are empty and ready for logging.
-Check batteries for drone and transmitter.

-**Pack equipment:** Ensure all items on the equipment list are packed.

 ## POST-OPERATION
 1. **Inform conservation park** after